 Your guide to Text Functions in Power Query M. Learn from practical examples and master Power Query’s most useful Text functions. » Read more - Removing Excess Spaces Between Words in Power Query

-This article will showcase three effective methods to tackle this issue gracefully.
+This article will showcase three effective methods to removing spaces between words gracefully.
 We’ll delve into strategies from creating recursive functions with the ‘@’ operator to employing ‘List.Generate’ for iterative replacements.
 We’ll also explore a unique approach to splitting and combining text values. » Read more

 Related functions